rohitbnrj2/Embodied-Agent/docs/contributing.md

 └── __init__.py         # Package initialization file
 ```

-Unless given approval by the developers of the repository, there should be no need to edit the source code.
-The Object Oriented nature of the package means you can just inherit the base classes and add your own logic _outside_ the repo (no need to edit the source).
-However, bugs or nice features may be added.
-See [this section](#installing-a-symbolic-linked-version-for-testing) to install the repo for development purposes.

 #### Commenting

-Commenting your code is not only _required_ when contributing to this repository, but also common practice in almost every place where code is written.

 Please follow [Google's guidelines for Python Styling](https://google.github.io/styleguide/pyguide.html).
 These comments are also used to automatically generate the documentation.
 For Visual Studio Code users, the [Python Docstring Generator](https://github.com/NilsJPWerner/autoDocstring) package may be helpful.